Determine Why Your Switch Isn't Working

 Provided the fixture does not exceed the amperage of the relay itself (typically 20 Amps), it does not matter if it uses incandescent, fluorescent, LED, halogen, etc., bulbs.
 If the system does not have dimming capability, an upgrade would be required to a panel with dimmer modules.

-Are the new GE replacement switches the same size as the old ones?
+Were the newer GE replacement switches (RS23X series) the same size as the old ones?

-No, they are slightly larger.
-Do not attempt to jam the new switches into the old straps - this will cause the buttons to stick and will cause the relay to burn out.
-The good news is that you no longer need straps if you are using the switches with the new style switchplates.
+No, they were slightly larger.
+Do not attempt to jam the RS23X switches into the old straps - this will cause the buttons to stick and will cause the relay to burn out.
+The good news was that you no longer needed straps if you were using the switches with the new style switchplates.

 I have switches wired in parallel but only the switch in my master panel needs a pilot light.
 Can I replace the relay with a non-pilot relay?